-Special Notes: \
+Special Notes:

-This medical policy express Sentara Health Plan's determination of medically necessity of services, and they are based upon a review of currently available clinical information.
-These policies are used when no specific guidelines for coverage are provided by the Department of Medical Assistance Services of Virginia (DMAS).
-Medical Policies may be superseded by state Medicaid Plan guidelines.
+This medical policy expresses Sentara Health Plan's determination of medically necessity of services, and they are based upon a review of currently available clinical information.
 Medical policies are not a substitute for clinical judgment or for any prior authorization requirements of the health plan.
 These policies are not an explanation of benefits.